AsterAether/CharacterCustomizer/config_values.md

 * **PhaseRoundRequiredStock:** PhaseRound: How much stock is required to activate this skill.
 * **PhaseRoundShootDelay:** PhaseRound: Time between bullets for bullet-style weapons
 * **PhaseRoundStockToConsume:** PhaseRound: How much stock to deduct when the skill is activated.
-* **SlideBaseMaxStock:** Slide: Maximum number of charges this skill can carry.
-* **SlideBaseRechargeInterval:** Slide: How long it takes for this skill to recharge after being used.
-* **SlideBeginSkillCooldownOnSkillEnd:** Slide: Whether or not the cooldown waits until it leaves the set state
-* **SlideCanceledFromSprinting:** Slide: Sprinting will actively cancel this ability.
-* **SlideIsBullets:** Slide: Whether or not it has bullet reload behavior
-* **SlideIsCombatSkill:** Slide: Whether or not this is considered a combat skill.
-* **SlideMustKeyPress:** Slide: The skill can't be activated if the key is held.
-* **SlideNoSprint:** Slide: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **SlideRechargeStock:** Slide: How much stock to restore on a recharge.
-* **SlideRequiredStock:** Slide: How much stock is required to activate this skill.
-* **SlideShootDelay:** Slide: Time between bullets for bullet-style weapons
-* **SlideStockToConsume:** Slide: How much stock to deduct when the skill is activated.
 * **SuppressiveFireBaseMaxStock:** SuppressiveFire: Maximum number of charges this skill can carry.
 * **SuppressiveFireBaseRechargeInterval:** SuppressiveFire: How long it takes for this skill to recharge after being used.
 * **SuppressiveFireBeginSkillCooldownOnSkillEnd:** SuppressiveFire: Whether or not the cooldown waits until it leaves the set state